Written by: Jaii Fredregill

 Soi Dog is now working with the Vietnamese government and the country's national television broadcaster in hopes to end the dog meat trade in Vietnam where approximately 5-million dogs are slaughtered for meat each year.

 In China, the Soi Dog Foundation provides financial support for local animal activists who care for thousands of dogs rescued from traders and the festival in Yulin China.
 These dogs are forced to live in such cruel and inhumane conditions that many do not live long after being rescued.
-More on the most recent rescue in China.

 A hug from a volunteer is appreciated but his eyes say' "I'd like a treat too, please."